Mystery drones are not foreign – or alien – says intel panel member

 “We take seriously the threat that can be posed by unmanned aircraft systems (UAS), which is why law enforcement and other agencies continue to support New Jersey and investigate the reports.
 To be clear, they have uncovered no such malicious activity or intent at this stage.
 While there is no known malicious activity occurring in New Jersey, the reported sightings there do, however, highlight the insufficiency of current authorities,” said the agencies.

-President Joe Biden, Vice President Kamala Harris and other top administration officials have not made any public statements about the matter, however, and numerous local officials and elected lawmakers in New Jersey and down the east coast have pushed back against the statement, given the lack of clarity around the drones’ origins.
+President Joe Biden, Vice President Kamala Harris have not made any public statements about the matter, however, and numerous local officials and elected lawmakers in New Jersey and down the east coast have pushed back against the statement from the DHS and FBI, given the lack of clarity around the drones’ origins.

 Some have even shared images of what appear to be commercial aircrat as fears of the drones quickly spread on social media.